 When should I expect to see changes to my exam?

 Everything is still in "pilot" mode right now.
 Changes were originally expected by the end of 2020.
 Some NCUA representatives even said credit unions could be notified as early as October 2020.
 As of December 2020, no additional information regarding the InTREx-CU use has been published.
-A board memorandum from December 16, 2020 stated MERIT is scheduled for release in the third quarter of 2021.
+A board memorandum from December 16, 2020 stated MERIT is scheduled for release in the third quarter of 2021 and the 2021 Supervisory Priorites expanded the estimated window by stating it will be in the "second half of 2021."
 Until that time, examiners are still piloting InTREx-CU and MERIT, separately.
 When the time for mass adoption finally does come, credit unions will receive a letter from the NCUA regarding what to expect.

 How will this change Tandem's Cybersecurity software?